MicrosoftDocs/fabric-docs/docs/data-factory/cicd-copy-job.md

   - [Users can create Fabric items](../admin/fabric-switch.md)
   - [Users can synchronize workspace items with their Git repositories](../admin/git-integration-admin-settings.md#users-can-synchronize-workspace-items-with-their-git-repositories-preview)
   - (For GitHub users only) [Users can synchronize workspace items with GitHub repositories](../admin/git-integration-admin-settings.md#users-can-sync-workspace-items-with-github-repositories-preview)
-- Either an Azure DevOps or GitHub account.
+- Either an Azure DevOps organization or GitHub account.
-  - For an Azure DevOps account:
+  - For an Azure DevOps organization:
     - An active Azure account registered to the same user that is using the Fabric workspace.
 [Create a free account](https://azure.microsoft.com/products/devops/).
     - Access to an existing repository
   - For a GitHub account: